On this page

 If you use password-based authentication, note that your password is case-sensitive.

-All future events are automatically sent to Snowflake.
+Amplitude automatically sends all future events to Snowflake.

 Export historical Amplitude data to Snowflake